A quick guide to successful product architecture

 Product architecture refers to a roadmap detailing the digital product’s (or software) features, functions, and relationships.
-It acts as a type of mapping tool in the initial phases of a project and can be drawn with the help of schematic and block diagrams.
+In the initial phases of a project, a mapping tool actively guides the process and project team.
+The team draws it with the assistance of schematic and block diagrams.

 Although used as a mapping tool, it doesn’t necessarily mean that the end result would remain the same.
-It acts as a roadmap of sorts—a foundation for what’s to be built.
+It serves as a sort of roadmap, providing a foundation for what the team is going to build.

-The architecture is drawn keeping three things in mind—the product’s modules, components, and schematics.
-Each module has its own function, but they’re developed in a way that they work in conjunction with the rest of the modules.
+When drawing the architecture, the project team keeps three things in mind: the product’s modules, components, and schematics.
+The project team develops each module to perform its own function while ensuring that it works in conjunction with the rest of the modules.

 Each module has its own sub-functions that act as the product’s components.
 In the end, it’s a matter of mixing and matching different components to achieve the desired end product.